cjshelton/portfolio/src/blog-posts/2021-10-18-buiding-a-serverless-booking-system-with-nextjs/index.md

     <img src="./supabase-logo.png" alt="Supabase logo" />
 </div>

-Supabase is another "Backend as a Service" which I have had my eye on for a little while, and has been growing hugely in popularity recently, so I wanted to give it a try as my data storage mechanism for the bookings.
+[Supabase][supabase-url] is another "Backend as a Service" which I have had my eye on for a little while, and has been growing hugely in popularity recently, so I wanted to give it a try as my data storage mechanism for the bookings.

-Supabase, along with offering a few other features, allows developers to quickly provision [Postgres][postgres-url] databases, all hosted and managed for them.
-There is a suitable free-tier plan which is fairly limited, most notably because:
+Along with offering a few other features, it allows developers to quickly provision [Postgres][postgres-url] databases, all hosted and managed for them.
+There is a free-tier plan which is fairly limited, most notably because:

--   It is limited to 500MB of space per database.
+-   It is limited to 500MB of space per database - not a big deal for this project.
 -   It will "pause" the database after 1 week of inactivity, which essentially shuts down the database and is only re-activated after a login to the Supabase dashboard.
 This actually isn't all that ideal for me, as I expect database interactivity to be quite sporadic throughout the year, so this may be the source of some pain, but I'll keep an eye on it.